Hlengiwe Mkhaliphi: Education

 Mkhaliphi received a Bachelor of Administration Honours in Public Administration from the University of South Africa in April 2019.

 Political career

 Mkhaliphi is a founding member of the Economic Freedom Fighters, a party that was established in July 2013 and is currently led by Julius Malema.
 She was elected as one of the party's first parliamentarians in May 2014.
 In December of that same year, she was elected as the party's inaugural deputy secretary-general.

 Mkhaliphi returned to Parliament following the 2019 general election.
 At the party's December conference, she was nominated for a second term as deputy secretary-general, but she declined the nomination.
 Poppy Mailola was elected to succeed her.
+She was re-elected to the National Assembly in the 2024 general election.

 Personal life

 Mkhaliphi married in October 2016.
 The party's Twitter account tweeted about it with "#revolutionarywedding".